madfozjer/onlineshop/README.md

 4. Build with npm run build in console or using cmd, in folder where client part (normally /client folder) is located.

+If you have any questions, you can contact me via email: dimatsarevskyi@proton.me or using Telegram: @madfoz.

 # Important warnings and FAQ

 1. Is is recommended to not move any files.